Tourism in Perth: Langley Park

-Langley Park is an open space in the central business district of Perth, Western Australia.
-Running alongside Riverside Drive, it is grassed, rectangular in shape and has dimensions 900 × 100 m.
+Langley Park is an open space in the Perth CBD.
+Running alongside Riverside Drive, it is grassed, rectangular, and measures 900 × 100 m.
 It was created by reclaiming land from the adjacent Swan River between 1921 and 1935.

 AQWA

 The Aquarium of Western Australia (AQWA) is a privately owned aquarium in Hillarys, Western Australia.
-AQWA is Australia's largest aquarium, and the world's 10th largest Aquarium.
-The aquarium specializes in marine animals that inhabit the 12,000 km western coast of Australia.
+AQWA is Australia's largest aquarium and the world's 10th-largest aquarium.
+The aquarium specialises in marine animals that inhabit the 12,000 km western coast of Australia.